-Office 365 directory synchronization services can be optionally deployed to enable users to log-in to Office 365 with the same user name and password as their main office network.
+Office 365 synchronization can be optionally deployed to enable users to log-in to Office 365 with the same user name and password as their main office logon.
 Being deployed on a ProLiant Easy Connect server, the integration can benefit from both backup and monitoring, to ensure the synchronization continues to run correctly.

-Synchronization of user credentials and permissions between the server’s local Active Directory and Office 365 in the cloud is supported.
-This provides what is technically known as Same Sign-On Users will be able to sign in to Office 365 with their office network username and password.
+Synchronization of user credentials (including passwords) between the server’s local Active Directory (AD) and Office 365 in the cloud is supported.
+This provides what is technically known as Same Sign-On.
+Users will be able to sign in to Office 365 with their office network AD username and password that they use to logon to their domain-joined client PC.
 This is by default a one-way synchronization, so the local on-server Active Directory continues to be the master of all changes to user names and passwords.
+It should be noted that the synchronisation happens over a secure, encrypted connection (HTTPS) and synchronisation of passwords does NOT require passwords to be stored in AD with reversible encryption either.

-In most cases, the MSP will want to manage discrepancies between their Active Directory and Office 365, if this is the first time they have synchronized credentials.
-We therefore provide a verified approach to deploying Microsoft Azure Active Directory Connect tools on to the server, allowing the IT service provider to align credentials to their own preference.
-The process then runs periodically on the server, updating Office 365 with user credential changes made on the server.
+In most cases, the MSP will want to configure the admin credentials for the synchronization, the mapping between local and Office 365 users and various other synchronization options.
+Once configured, the process then runs periodically on the server, updating Office 365 with user credential changes made on the server.
 The process is also monitored to ensure configured synchronizations are taking place.

 Microsoft Office 365 Supported Versions